niroma/Wp-image-optimizer/README.txt

 = Do I have to have littleutils? =

-Yes, WP Image Optimizer will not work if littleutils isn't installed.
+Yes, WP Image Optimizer will not work if littleutils isn\'t installed.
 This plugin expects *opt-jpg*, *opt-png*, and *opt-gif* to be in the PATH.

+= Do I have to have jpeg-recompress? =

+Jpeg-Recompress is not mandatory but lossy jpeg optimization won\'t work if it isn\'t installed

 == Screenshots ==
 1. Additional optimize column added to media listing.
 You can see your savings, or manually optimize individual images.
 2. Bulk optimization page.
 You can optimize all your images at once.
 This is very useful for existing blogs that have lots of images.